Last updated

 Yes, use it for development/debugging while avoiding sensitive data exposure.
 For Base64 Encoder/Decoder, keep the inputs you used beside the result so the number can be checked later.
 The documented formula is Encode plain text to Base64 or decode Base64 to text, and small changes to rates, rounding, dates, tax rules, regional assumptions, or percentage bases can change the final base64 encoder decoder result.
 Treat the output as a planning reference and confirm high-stakes decisions against official guidance or source systems.

-Enter plain numeric values without commas for amounts and percentages.
-Use decimal points where required for precise output.
+Convert text or small binary snippets to Base64 and back for debugging.
 For Base64 Encoder/Decoder, keep the inputs you used beside the result so the number can be checked later.
 The documented formula is Encode plain text to Base64 or decode Base64 to text, and small changes to rates, rounding, dates, tax rules, regional assumptions, or percentage bases can change the final base64 encoder decoder result.
 Treat the output as a planning reference and confirm high-stakes decisions against official guidance or source systems.

 Same-category picks first, then high-intent neighbors that often answer the next calculation question.